marcusviniciusmesquita/cob-cover/README.md

 # cob-cover
-Making a book cover with ConTeXt
+Making a book cover with ConTeXt.
+Programs needed for the makefile work: make, zint, qrencode, epstopdf, epstool, perl.